Updated 16th May 2019

 Notice period (termination)

-You can end your plan at any time and the termination process may take up to 7 days but you will be responsible for any charges incurred prior to the end of current billing circle.
+You can end your plan at any time and the termination process may take up to 7 business days but you will be responsible for any charges incurred prior to the end of current billing circle.

 Set Up Charge